djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 4. Could the window or sampling protocol create apparent clusters?
 5. Does the observed $K$ curve exceed simulations from an appropriate fitted first-order model?

-The numerical difference alone does not identify the mechanism.
+The numerical difference alone does not identify the underlying mechanism.

----

-## 38. Concept map
+## Concept map

 The logic of point-process analysis is: